 - The Chinese media termed these protesters to be rioters and paid-provocateurs and their actions to be “near terrorism”.

-- The Chinese government is also accusing the US of promoting violent protests in China.
+- The Chinese government is accusing the US of promoting violent protests in China.

-- Now, China has stationed paramilitary forces in the city of Shenzen near the border of Hong Kong.
+- China had stationed paramilitary forces in the city of Shenzen near the border of Hong Kong.

 - This is seen as a direct warning from the Communist Party of China.